 Let the cake cool on a wire cooling rack for 10 minutes.
 Loosen the edges of the pan with a butter knife and carefully turn it upside down onto a cake plate or serving plate.
 The bottom of the cake will now be the top of the cake.
 Let the cake cool completely.

 While the cake is cooling, make the chocolate ganache.
 Combine the chocolate and cream in a medium microwave-safe bowl, and heat until the cream is very hot so it will melt the chocolate.
 I always start with 30 seconds and check it.
 It might take longer, it just depends on your microwave.
 Remove from the microwave, and stir until the the chocolate melts and the mixture is smooth.

 Spread the chocolate ganache glaze evenly over the cooled cake.
+Sprinkle the crushed peppermint candy evenly over the cake.
 Let the glaze set up for a few hours before cutting and serving the cake.
 I always put it in the refrigerator to speed up the process.

-Cut the cake into slices and serve with powdered sugar and raspberries, if desired.
-This cake is also great with whipped cream or ice cream.
+Cut the cake with a sharp knife into small slices.
+This cake is great with whipped cream or ice cream.